If you want to lose weight then focus on your diet than on exercise as diet plays 80% part while exercising plays 20% part in weight loss.

 Weight loss should be from fat rather than stripping away muscle and bone density.
 You can burn 300 calories through exercise but you can cut 600 calories by dieting itself.

 So if you are trying to lose weight than concentrate on proper diet, because if you are eating all bad calories than exercise even can’t help you in losing weight.

 The reason why dieting is more effective than exercise is that it is very easy to consume and gain hundreds of calories but very difficult to lose those calories through exercise.

 Calorie In > Calorie Out

 You have to set your goals for what you eat throughout the day and how much you are physically active.
-Some basic rules for a good diet is drinking a glass of water after waking up, eating a lot of proteins in breakfast, filling your plate with a lot of colourfull vegetables.
+Some basic rules for a good diet are drinking a glass of water after waking up, eating a lot of proteins in breakfast, filling your plate with a lot of colorful vegetables.

-Yes, you need to eat less but you dont have to cut your calorie intake so much that you are not feeding your body properly.
-Eating less may be a great start to losing weight, but it isn’t a comprehensive approach and it has it’s drawbacks.
-When you simply eat less food, your likely to find yourself hungry after meals instead of feeling satiated.
+Yes, you need to eat less but you don’t have to cut your calorie intake so much that you are not feeding your body properly.
+Eating less may be a great start to losing weight, but it isn’t a comprehensive approach and it has its drawbacks.
+When you simply eat less food, you’re likely to find yourself hungry after meals instead of feeling satiated.
 This is because your body is used to consuming a larger portion of food.

-You metabolism decreases hence you have low energy and mood swings so just eating less won’t help you have to adjust everything else accordingly.
-You can speed up your metabolism by exercising, so always keep a balance between the both.
+Your metabolism decreases hence you have low energy and mood swings so just eating less won’t help you have to adjust everything else accordingly.
+You can speed up your metabolism by exercising, so always keep a balance between both.

 Achieving healthy, sustainable weight loss is about more than just “eating less.”
 It’s about sticking to a balanced, sound nutrition program and exercising more.